BlackZork/mqmgateway/README.md

     Modbus register type: coil, input, holding

+  * **count**

+     If defined, then this describes register range to poll.
+Register range is always polled with a single modbus_read_registers(3) call

+  * **converter** (optional)

+    The name of function that should be called to convert register uint16_t values to MQTT UTF-8 value.
+Format of function name is `plugin_name.function_name`.
+See converters for details.
+    After conversion, MQTT value is compared to available_value.
+"1" is published if values are equal, otherwise "0".

   * **available_value** (optional, default 1)

-    Expected uint16 value read from availability register when availability flag should be set to "1".
+    Expected MQTT value read from availability register (or list of registers passed to converter) when availability flag should be set to "1".
 If other value is read then availability flag is set to "0".

-*register*, *register_type* and *available_value* can form a list when multiple registers should be read.
+*register*, *register_type* can form a **registers:** list when multiple registers should be read.
+In this case converter is mandatory and no nesting is allowed.
+See examples in state section.

 ## Data conversion